 - Upcoming Garden Committee Meetings:

-- Wednesday, June 12 at 6:30 pm.
-Meeting outdoors at University Houses gardens if weather permits.
+- Wednesday, July 9 at 6:30 pm.
+Meeting at the University Houses shed.
 Potluck, bring your own utensils and plate.
 Meeting to follow (and done by 8 pm).
 Maps are on this website under Plot Information.
 Rain meeting place will the Eagle Heights Community Center but we hope to meet in the gardens.

 - Workday Obligations:

 - Dec.
 1, last day to fulfill workday obligation or pay the no-workday fee.
 Failure to pay the fee (or meet the obligation) by this date will result in gardeners losing their returning gardener ability to request the same plot and the need to pay this fee prior to 2013 application being accepted.
 There is also a late-fee penalty of $10 for a large plot and $5 for a small plot that will be assessed in addition if the obligation is not met by December 1.